pschoenfelder/named-dates/README.md

 register_named_date("Good Friday", custom_func=is_good_friday)
 ```

-You can even group important dates together.
+You can even group important dates into sets, find out which dates are in a set, and find out whether a date is in a set.
 ```
 make_named_date_set("MyFavoriteHolidays", ["Thanksgiving",
                                            "Christmas",
                                            "New Years"])
+get_named_dates_in_set("MyFavoriteHolidays")
+# ["Thanksgiving", "Christmas", "New Years"]

 if in_named_date_set(date(2015, 12, 25), "MyFavoriteHolidays"):
-    print "You betcha"
+    print "Oct 31"
 ```